Writing Excuses 7.39: Death

 There’s lots more.
 If characters risk death in your writing, this ‘cast will certainly affect their odds for survival.

-Audiobook Pick-of-the-Week: Grammar Girl's Quick and Dirty Tips for Better Writing, by Mignon Fogarty, narrated by the Grammar Girl herself
+Thing of the week: Grammar Girl’s Quick and Dirty Tips for Better Writing, by Mignon Fogarty, narrated by the Grammar Girl herself.